 8. UPRT requirements are coming.

-While UPRT is not currently part of pilot licensing requirements in the US, some organizations and regulatory agencies are already moving toward mandating UPRT.
-In fact, the International Civil Aviation Organization (ICAO) has mandated that all pilots of its 190+ member countries should incorporate UPRT in actual flight prior to Commercial licensing.
-EASA has created such a requirement, and Upset Prevention and Recovery Training will be required for all pilots of Part 121 Airlines in the U.S. beginning in 2019.
+UPRT is currently required for all pilots of Part 121 Airlines in the US, and other organizations and regulatory agencies already have requirements in place or are moving toward mandating UPRT.
+In fact, the International Civil Aviation Organization (ICAO) has stated that all pilots of its 190+ member countries should incorporate UPRT in actual flight prior to Commercial licensing.
+EASA has responded to this call and has already incorporated UPRT into its pilot training regulatory framework.
 An “equivalent level of safety approach” may dictate a broadening of this requirement to other aviation operations in the future.

 9. UPRT can save you money on insurance.